-Brethren, I travel enormous distances in the course of my lecture duties and the further I go the more astonished I am to see how many brethren believe, quite genuinely, that our masonic ritual came down straight from heaven, directly into the hands of King Solomon.
-They are all quite certain it was in English, of course because that is the only language they speak up there.
-They are equally certain that it was engraved on two tablets of stone, so that, heaven forbid, not one word should ever be altered; and most of them are quite certain that King Solomon, in his own lodge, practised the same ritual that they do in theirs.
+BRETHREN, MANY Of YOU will know that I travel vast distances in the course of my lecture duties and the further I go the more astonished I am to see how many Brethren believe, quite genuinely, that our masonic ritual came down straight from heaven, directly into the hands of King Solomon.
+They are all quite certain that it was in English, of course, because that is the only language they speak up there.
+They are equally sure that it was all engraved on two tablets of stone, so that, heaven forbid, not one single word should ever be altered; and most of them believe that King Solomon, in his own lodge, practiced the same ritual as they do in theirs.

 But, it was not like that at all, and tonight I am going to try to sketch for you the history of our ritual from its very beginnings up to the point when it was virtually standardized, in 1813; but you must remember, while I am talking about English ritual I am also giving you the history of your own ritual as well.
-One thing is going to be unusual about tonight's talk-tonight you are not going to get any fairy tales at all.
-Every word I utter will be based on documents which can be proved: and on the few rare occasions when, in spite of having the documents, we still have not got complete and perfect proof, I shall say loud and clear "We think..." or "We believe..."
-Then you will know that we are, so-to-speak, on uncertain ground; but I will give you the best that we know.
-And since a talk of this kind must have a proper starting point, let me begin by saying that the story did not begin in Egypt, or Palestine, or Greece, or Rome.
+One thing is going to be unusual about tonight's talk.
+Tonight you are not going to get any fairy tales at all.
+Every word I utter will be based on documents which can be proved: and on the few rare occasions when, in spite of having the documents, we still have not got complete and perfect proof, I shall say loud and clear 'We think . . .' or 'We believe . . .'.
+Then you will know that we are, so to speak, on uncertain ground, but I will give you the best that we know.
+And since a talk of this kind must have a proper starting point, let me begin by saying that Freemasonry did not begin in Egypt, or Palestine, or Greece, or Rome.